corb555/Task-Score/README.md

 # Task Score Component

 Task Score is a Behavior Designer task which returns the score for a particular activity based on the weights you assign to various attributes.
 The Utility Selector will then run the task with the highest score.
 Task Score is configured with different attributes and weights for each activity.
+*Figure 1 - Utility selector with Task Score*
 ![x utilitySelector](images/utilitySelector.png)

 ### Task Scoring Example